mapzen/chef-metroextractor/README.md

 -----------
 GeoJSON is generated via ogr2ogr and output in CRS:84 (e.g. EPSG:4326) projection.

 Imposm shapfiles are generated using default projections.
-As the code allows for the use of either imposm2 or imposm3, that currently means:
+We use imposm3, which currently means:
-  * EPSG:3857 for imposm3
+  * EPSG:3857
-  * EPSG:90013 for imposm2

-Mapzen is using imposm3 to generate these shapefiles, so the imposm shapefiles found at our [metro extracts](https://mapzen.com/metro-extracts/) page are using EPSG:3857.

 What hardware do I need?
 ------------------------
-On AWS, a r3.4xl (124GB RAM and at least 75GB of fast disk), will result in the entire process taking ~17 hours.
+This depends on a few factors:
+  - what backend processing system for extracts do you want to use?
+We support vex and osmconvert.
+  - if you're using vex, do you have enough memory to store the planet in RAM?
+  - if osmconvert, how many cores do you have and how fast are they?

+The short version is that this could take anywhere from a few hours to days depending on setup and hardware .

 If you'd rather not go that route, you're in luck.
 We'll be producing extracts weekly, and you can find them here: [Mapzen Metro Extracts](https://mapzen.com/metro-extracts/)